TheSaturdayThing/shapeoko_arduino/electronics/shields/limit switches/README.md

 * **Grbl coordinates are in _negative_ space!
 See https://github.com/gnea/grbl/wiki/Frequently-Asked-Questions**
   * **See the 'Right Hand Rule' for coordinates: http://linuxcnc.org/docs/html/user/user-concepts.html#_machine_configurations**
 * **X-Carve build instructions have the limit switches wired as 'NO" (Normally Open).
 Since the Arduino pins have internal pullups, they will have a '1' input until a switch is hit and the pin is grounded to '0'.**
+* **It's a very common mistake when users test their hard limit switches and see that Grbl triggers a hard limit alarm.
+They assume that this means their limit switches are wired correctly.
+NOT TRUE.
+The Arduino AVR processor does not tell you what state the limit pin is in and which pin triggered (more advanced processors do tell you this).
+So, Grbl will trigger a hard limit upon any change in pin state.
+So, if you have your limit switches inverted somehow, you will have issues with the homing cycle.**
 * **Homing:**
   * **Grbl's homing cycle assumes you have set up axes directions correctly.
 So on a standard mill, this means the positive directions for each axis is:**
     * **Z-axis spindle moves up**